Radjin de Haan

-Radjin de Haan (born 12 August 1969) is a retired Dutch footballer and currently is a football manager.
+Radjin de Haan (born 12 August 1969) is a Dutch retired footballer and currently is a football manager.
 During his career he served Telstar, FC Eindhoven and FC Den Bosch.
 He was one of the footballers that survived the Surinam Airways Flight PY764 air crash in Paramaribo on 7 June 1989.
 He was the only player to return on the pitch after the disaster.

+Playing career

-De Haan was known as a talented player and started his career at Telstar where he made his debut.
+De Haan played as a youth footballer for Geel Wit '20.
+He was known as a talented player and started his professional career at Telstar where he made his debut.
 He was the youngest footballer (18) to be invited by Sonny Hasnoe, the founder of the Colourful 11 to be part of the team and travel to Suriname to play in the "Boxel Kleurrijk Tournament" with three Surinamese teams.

+SLM air disaster

 The Surinam Airways Flight PY764 crashed during approach to Paramaribo-Zanderij International Airport, killing 176 of the 187 on board, making it the worst ever aviation disaster in Suriname's history.
 Among the dead were a total of 15 members of the Colourful 11, only three of them, including De Haan survived.
 After the crash De Haan saw dead bodies all around him.
 He managed to grab a little kid and brought himself and the kid in safety, while having a fractured vertebra.

 Despite the broken vertebra he was able to return on the football pitches seven months after the disaster, making him the only player who survived the crash to make a comeback.
 Unfortunately for him he was unable to get his old form back and was forced to withdraw from professional football.
-He played for several amateur sides like FC Lisse, Holland Utrecht and the Koninklijke HFC.
+He played for several amateur sides like FC Lisse, Holland (from Utrecht), RCH and Koninklijke HFC.
 He later got another chance in professional football and was signed by FC Eindhoven.
 Later he would also move to FC Den Bosch, but in both occasions his injury prevented him from any outstanding performances.